kyratrades/kyratrades.github.io/index.md

 2. ...
 ```

-If you already have other means of reaching me (Reddit, Discord etc.) you're welcome to use them too!
+If you already have other means of reaching me, you're welcome to use them too!
 Feel free to send a trade request for anything you want, I'll almost certainly find something from your list.
 However, I may decline a trade if you don't have your formats listed.
 I only trade for files in their original formats.

 You must include a link to and/or an attachment of your list.
 Whoever initiates a trade will send their links first.